tschm/token-mint-action/README.md

 ## [Getting started](https://docs.pypi.org/trusted-publishers/)

-"Trusted publishing" is our term for using the OpenID Connect (OIDC) standard to exchange short-lived identity tokens between a trusted third-party service and PyPI.
+"Trusted publishing" is a term for using the OpenID Connect (OIDC) standard to exchange short-lived identity tokens between a trusted third-party service and PyPI.
 This method can be used in automated environments and